Skip to main content

 We benchmark how accurately models select and call tools across thousands of task scenarios.
 A focused greenhouse_list_open_jobs action is easier to test than a generic list_jobs endpoint that behaves differently depending on which provider is connected.

 Unified APIs will continue to work for traditional integration use cases.
 For agents, the architecture needs to be different.
-At StackOne we learned the difference by building both: unified APIs and agent-first enterprise SaaS integrations.
+At StackOne we learned the difference by building both unified APIs and agent-first integration infrastructure.